Translating a Website: The Ultimate Guide for Business Owners

 Translating a website isn’t a one-size-fits-all process – the approach you take will depend on the type of website you have and your specific goals for going global.
 Sometimes, you might even take different approaches for different pages on the same website.

 Here’s a quick overview of the different types of website translation.

 This is the quickest and most affordable option but also the least accurate.
 Raw machine translation involves using automated software (e.g., Google Translate) to translate your website content into another language.

-While this can be a helpful starting point, it’s important to note that machine translation – even the most advanced forms of it, which nowadays work with neural networks – is still not as accurate as human translation.
+While this can be a helpful starting point, it’s important to note that machine translation – even the most advanced forms of it, which nowadays work with neural networks – still isn’t as accurate as human translation.

 Raw machine translation can be helpful for low-visibility or non-user-facing pages that don’t need to be perfect as long as they convey the general meaning.
 It’s the case of user-generated content (e.g., comments, forum posts, etc.).

 Other than that, there are a few, but very important, reasons to keep machine translation out of your process.
-To mention a few, it can’t read into culture cues and often implements a myriad of erroneous translations.
-You might expect the same results from free website translation services.
+For example, it can’t read into culture cues and often implements a myriad of erroneous translations.

 There’s no denying that machine translation can reduce effort and time investment for rapid output.
 The catch, however, can come in the form of loss of meaning, grammatical errors, poor localisation, and confusing statements.
 This negatively impacts advertising, brand identity, and text meant for engagement.

 Once a consumer encounters these mistakes, their opinion of the company drops significantly.
 Not only does this reduce conversion rates and traffic, but it also benefits your competitors.
 Nothing convinces a buyer to choose another company more than a bad first impression.

 3. Translating a website with machine translation post-editing (MTPE)

 This more accurate form of machine translation has become increasingly popular in recent years.
 With MTPE, your website content is first translated by a machine and then edited and polished by a human translator.